Nico Hoerner Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.57).
+- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.57).

-- The Dodgers rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).
+- The Dodgers surrender the 10th-fewest home runs in baseball (15 total, 1.1 per game).

-- Grove (0-1) gets the starting nod for the Dodgers, his third of the season.
+- The Dodgers are sending Urias (3-0) out for his fourth start of the season.
+He is 3-0 with a 1.50 ERA and 20 strikeouts through 18 2/3 innings pitched.

-- In his most recent appearance on Sunday, the righty tossed 3 1/3 innings against the Arizona Diamondbacks, allowing nine earned runs while surrendering 12 hits.
+- The lefty's most recent appearance was on Tuesday against the San Francisco Giants, when he threw six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.